Rules to Better Calendars - 24 Rules

 One of the great things about email is that as a conversation progresses, you always have the thread history that you can refer to for context.

 Calendar appointments, on the other hand, don’t have this.
 Therefore, if you make plans via email, and that email conversation includes details like times, agendas, locations, etc. It’s usually a good idea to copy the email text into the body of the calendar appointment.
 That way you’ve got the history and context right there, so the attendees don’t have to go searching for it in their inbox.

-Warning: With calendar appointments, there’s also the risk that people will accept the appointment without reading the content – people don’t do this with email.
-So if you are initiating an appointment that has a task in it, where you would like a ‘done’... then duplicate the content of the appointment into an email.
+Warning: With calendar appointments, there is a risk of people accepting the appointment without reading the content – it doesn't happen with emails.
+If you are initiating an appointment that has a task in it (when you expect a ‘done’) then duplicate the content of the appointment into an email.

 I am the Scrum Master of the upcoming Northwind project and I’d like to understand the specific performance and code quality requirements